Welcome on website of the oldest living history group remmembered just RAF and WAAF members in the Middle Europe.

 We are the oldest living history group in the Middle Europe focused on history of Czechoslovak members of the Royal Air Force and the Women Auxiliary Air Force.

 The living history group 276th Sqdn. (reenacted) RAF, o. s. was establish as group, concentrate people from different regions of the Czech republic with different interest in the Royal Air Force (fighters, bombers etc.).
-Something changed in our history,
+Something changed in our history, but we are still here and ready to cooperate.

 We remember the legacy of the members of the Royal Air Force and of the Women Auxiliary Air Force through so-called living history presentations.
 Our living history group takes part in aviation days both in the Czech Republic and abroad where it presents, among others, the outfits and equipment once used by RAF.
 It also cooperated in the shooting of several documents produced by both private companies and Czech Public Television, for instance: